Hurricane Gonzalo: Bermuda

 The first storm-related power outages took place in the early afternoon on October 17 as weather conditions worsened.
 At the height of the storm, about 31,000 out of 36,000 electricity customers were without power, including the 1,500 outages left unresolved after Fay.
 Backup CARILEC crews helped with specialty assignments, such as commercial outages and homes without power since before Gonzalo's onslaught.
 Service was not fully restored until November 3, and BELCO ultimately spent US$2.9 million on system repairs after hurricanes Fay and Gonzalo.
 The company replaced 228 utility poles, 80 transformers, and over 4 mi of wire.
 Other utilities, such as television and Internet services, also suffered, and technicians handled individual outages deep into the month of November.
 About six hundred streetlights on main roads and several hundred more on side-streets were inoperative following the hurricane; some remained unmended through January 2015.

 Structural damage ranged from the superficial to complete wall or roof failure, the latter being relatively uncommon.
-A multitude of buildings, including churches, a visitor's center, the House of Assembly building in Hamilton, and the Bermuda Police Service headquarters at Prospect Camp, suffered some degree of roof damage.
+A multitude of buildings, including churches, a visitor center, the House of Assembly building in Hamilton, and the Bermuda Police Service headquarters at Prospect Camp, suffered some degree of roof damage.
 Older structures were particularly prone to substantial damage, as were commercial storage buildings subject to less strict building codes.
 In December, five new slate quarries were approved to accommodate the demand for roofing materials.
 Both the new and the old portions of King Edward VII Memorial Hospital received significant damage that exposed the facilities to the elements.
 An exhibit at the Bermuda Aquarium, Museum and Zoo was unroofed, and coastal erosion threatened to encroach on the site, though no animals were harmed.
 Part of the structure's roof was blown a 1/4 mi.